deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 ---
 templateKey: introduction
+title: >-
-title: This is an invitation to embark on a journey of re-membering our inter-connectedness to reawaken and explore our Aliveness.
+  This is an invitation to embark on a journey of re-membering our inter-connectedness,

+  to reawaken and explore our Aliveness.
 quote: Join me for embodied explorations, journeys and events.
 image: /img/tlt-intro-21.jpg
 highlightedText: ""